mblayman/mattlayman.com/content/understand-django/2020-06-25-store-data-with-models.md

 Because Django works
 with many databases,
-these database operation are defined in Python files so that the operations can be abstract.
+these database operations are defined in Python files so that the operations can be abstract.
 By using abstract operations,